-- Petro Travel Plaza LLC is an unconsolidated joint venture with Travel Centers of America, LLC for the development and management of the Petro Travel Plaza.
+• Petro Travel Plaza LLC is an unconsolidated joint venture with Travel Centers of America, LLC for the development and management of travel plazas and convenience stores.
 This is a 60%-owned venture which owns and operates a travel plaza/commercial highway operation in the TIC.
 It houses multiple commercial eating establishments as well as diesel and gasoline operations.
 The Company does not control the investment due to its having only 50% voting rights, and because our partner performs the day-to-day operations at the facility.
-At March 31, 2008, the Company had an equity investment balance of \$4,960,000 in this joint venture. - Centennial Founders, LLC is an unconsolidated joint venture in which the Company has a 50% ownership interest.
+At June 30, 2008, the Company had an equity investment balance of \$5,490,000 in this joint venture.

+- Centennial Founders, LLC is an unconsolidated joint venture in which the Company has a 50% ownership interest.
 This is a venture with Pardee Homes, Lewis Investment Company, and Standard Pacific Corp. that was organized to pursue the entitlement and development of land that the Company owns in Los Angeles County.
-At March 31, 2008, the Company's equity investment balance in this joint venture was \$1,856,000.
+At June 30, 2008, the Company's equity investment balance in this joint venture was \$3,380,000.
 Within our Centennial joint venture two of our partners, Pardee Homes and Standard Pacific, are home builders.
-As with other home builders, they have seen their business decline over the last twenty-one months and their internal financing has become more difficult.
+As with other home builders, they have seen their business decline over the last two years and their internal financing has become more difficult.
 At the present time, despite the current market in housing, both of these partners continue to be committed to the Centennial development.
 If it becomes necessary for any of our current partners to leave the joint venture, the Centennial joint venture operating agreement requires the exiting partner to leave its capital contributions in the venture.
-The exiting partner's capital investment would be paid back in the future from operating profits. - Tejon Dermody Industrial LLC is an unconsolidated joint venture between the Company and DP Properties for the development and ownership of a 652,000 square foot industrial building in the TIC.
+The exiting partner's capital investment would be paid back in the future from operating profits. - Tejon Dermody Industrial LLC is an unconsolidated joint venture between the Company and DP Properties for the development and ownership of a 652,000-square foot industrial building in the TIC.
 The Company owns a 50% interest in this venture.
-At March 31, 2008, the Company's equity investment balance in this joint venture was \$66,000.
-This venture is in the process of being dissolved following the sale in 2007 of its primary asset, the 652,000 square foot industrial building.

-- Five West Parcel, LLC is an unconsolidated joint venture between the Company and Rockefeller Group Development Corporation for the development of a parcel in Tejon Industrial Complex- West.
-The establishment of such a joint venture is part of an agreement involving the designation of 500 acres in Tejon Industrial Complex West and East as a Foreign Trade Zone, or FTZ, and the development of the property within the FTZ for warehouse distribution and light manufacturing.
+At June 30, 2008, the Company's equity investment balance in this joint venture was \$63,000.
+The venture is in the process of being dissolved following the sale in 2007 of its primary asset, the 652,000 square foot industrial building. - Five West Parcel LLC is an unconsolidated joint venture between the Company and Rockefeller Group Development Corporation for the development of a parcel in Tejon Industrial Complex West.
+The establishment of such a joint venture is part of an agreement involving the designation of 500 acres in Tejon Industrial Complex-West and East as a Foreign Trade Zone, or FTZ, and the development of the property within the FTZ for warehouse distribution and light manufacturing.
 The Company owns a 50% interest in this joint venture.
-At March 31, 2008, the Company's equity investment balance was \$4,486,000. - Tejon Mountain Village LLC is an unconsolidated joint venture between the Company and DMB TMV LLC (a wholly-owned subsidiary of DMB Associates, Inc.) formed to obtain all necessary government entitlement approvals and to develop the Tejon Mountain Village project.
-The Company owns a 50% interest in this joint venture.
-At March 31, 2008, the Company's equity investment balance was \$13,212,000.
+At June 30, 2008, the Company's equity investment balance in this joint venture was \$4,534,000. - Tejon Mountain Village LLC is an unconsolidated joint venture between the Company and DMB TMV LLC (a wholly owned subsidiary of DMB Associates, Inc.) formed to obtain all necessary government entitlement approvals and to develop the Tejon Mountain Village project.
+The Company owns a 50% interest in this venture.
+At June 30, 2008, the Company's equity investment balance was \$13,206,000.

-Unaudited condensed financial information of the Company's unconsolidated joint ventures as of and for the three months ended March 31, 2008 and 2007 is as follows:
+Unaudited condensed financial information of the Company's unconsolidated joint ventures as of and for the six months ended June 30, 2008 and 2007 is as follows:

-Statement of Operations for the three months ending March 31, 2008
+Statement of Operations for the Six months ending June 30, 2008 (In thousands)